xingchenzhang/xingchenzhang.github.io/_pages/teaching.md

 {% include base_path %}

 I enjoy seeing students improve through my teaching.
 As Mencius the philosopher said, **attracting talented individuals from all over the world and educating them is one of the greatest joys in life**.

+- I am a **<span style="color: red;">Fellow of the Higher Education Academy</span>**.

 **At University of Exeter**